 - And improving the Tribes’ economic base that provides the primary support for a growing population of young Tribal members.

-This chapter is an update of "the People of the Salmon" researched and drafted by Cultural Resources in 1993-1994.
+This is an update of “the People of the Salmon”, an article researched and drafted by our Cultural Resources Department in 1993-1994.